 - Who can resist fluffy soup dumplings dotted with fresh herbs!

-If you’re pressed for time, you can even make the soup ahead (let cool and stash it in the fridge), and then reheat and make the dumplings the day you serve.
+If you’re pressed for time, you can even make the soup ahead: let cool and stash it in the fridge.
+Then reheat the soup and make the dumplings fresh on the day you serve.

 This is winter comfort soup at it’s best!
 I hope you enjoy. 🙂